-Sirr Ingénierie (Engineering and construction economist), Ceef (facades), Tribu (HQE), Delphi, Cial (Acoustics), Péna & Peña, Oikos (landscape designers), Encore Heureux, Golem Images, Philippe Harden (perspectivists), Alpha Volumes (model maker)
+Sirr Ingénierie (Engineering and construction economist), Ceef (facades), Tribu (HEQ), Delphi, Cial (Acoustics), Péna & Peña, Oikos (landscape designers), Encore Heureux, Golem Images, Philippe Harden (renderer), Alpha Volumes (model maker)

-Olivier Contré (chef de projet concours et études), Philippe Vasseur (chef de projet chantier) et Frédéric Alligorides, Giulio Avventi, Cedric Baelde, Charles Bazzaz, Pascale Blin, Franck Courari, Mauve Esteoule-Sibilli, Jürgen Fallert, Myrtille Fakhreddine, François Gallet, Karine Grimaux, Phuong Pham Hoang, Marine Leconte, Florian Ligier, Garcie de Navailles, Julie Rosier, Michel Roux-Dorlut, Mounia Saïah, Laurence Sou
+Olivier Contré (competition and studies project manager), Philippe Vasseur (construction project manager) and Frédéric Alligorides, Giulio Avventi, Cedric Baelde, Charles Bazzaz, Pascale Blin, Franck Courari, Mauve Esteoule-Sibilli, Jürgen Fallert, Myrtille Fakhreddine, François Gallet, Karine Grimaux, Phuong Pham Hoang, Marine Leconte, Florian Ligier, Garcie de Navailles, Julie Rosier, Michel Roux-Dorlut, Mounia Saïah, Laurence Sou